 2.3.
-Are there conditions to develop cross-sectoral youth policy at national bases?
+Are there conditions to develop cross-sectoral youth policy on national levels?
 An analysis of the better knowledge of youth information sheets (EKCYP)

 Cross-sectoral youth research does not and cannot emerge from a vacuum.
 In fact, cross-sectoral research is exceptionally intertwined with knowledge-based youth policy.
-Both the selection of the priority issues, the more complex or cross-cutting ones (at early stages) and the design, implementation or activation of specific programmes and policies (at later ones) are extremely dependent on data.
-On the first case, data that "crosses" different sectors of life, either with well-established or conflicting indicators such as "NEETs" (not in education, employment or training) or as a result of the effort made by different ministries, departments or agencies in collecting and sharing information relevant to each other is necessary for a informed and successful selection of "issues" to be tackled; on the second case, data concerning the impact, success and/or partaking of each policy or programme themselves is absolutely fundamental to the improvement, repetition or abolishment of each policy or programme.
-To analyse to what degree there are, in each country, research structures capable in principle and in practice to tackle this intertwinement and cross-cutting feature of youth issues, the country sheets on better knowledge of young people produced by the national correspondents for the European Knowledge Center for Youth Policy were analysed.
+Both the selection of the priority issues, the more complex or cross-cutting ones (at early stages), and the design, implementation or activation of specific programmes and policies (at later stages) are extremely dependent on data. ,On the one hand data that "cross" different sectors of life - either with well-established or conflicting indicators such as "NEETs" (those not in education, employment or training) or as a result of the effort made by different ministries, departments or agencies in collecting and sharing information relevant to each other - are necessary for a informed and successful selection of "issues" to be tackled.On the other hand, data concerning the impact, success and/or partaking of each policy or programme are absolutely fundamental to the improvement, repetition or abolishment of each policy or programme.
+The country sheets produced by the national correspondents for the European Knowledge Centre for Youth Policy were analysed to assess the degree to which each country possesses research structures capable in principle and in practice of tackling this intertwinement and cross-cutting feature of youth issues.

-The direct and concrete relations between cross-sectoral youth policy design and implementation and knowledge-based youth policy are not as frequent as one might expect or desire (which is undoubtedly a negative thing), nor as standardized as might be anticipated (which can be actually be turned into a positive thing, for there is much more to be shared and learned between the countries).
-In the consultation made to the mentioned country sheets, there are only a few examples of direct relations between the two mentioned principles and approaches to youth policy.
-These are:
+The direct and concrete relations between cross-sectoral youth policy design and implementation and a knowledge-based youth policy are not as frequent as one might expect or desire (which is undoubtedly a negative thing), nor as standardised as might be anticipated (which can be actually be turned into a positive thing, for there is much more to be shared and learned between the countries).
+The country sheets show there are only a few examples of direct relations between the two mentioned principles and approaches to youth policy.

 - In France the National Institute for Popular Education and Youth (INJEP) is the second major public structure to gather knowledge and develop research on youth, more specifically developing "the analysis of the cross-cutting aspects of youth policies and their articulations" (Fourcoux, 2012: 5).
-Probably because of this, this institute, it has been developing since 2013 a dashboard along the lines of the EU Dashboard to monitor interministerial policy (Fourcoux, 2012: 13).
+Probably because of this, this institute has been developing since 2013 a dashboard along the lines of the EU Dashboard to monitor interministerial policy (Fourcoux, 2012: 13).
 This seems to be a sustainable partnership strategy.
-One good example of one of the lines of the magical triangle.
+One good example of one of the lines of the so-called 'magical triangle'.